How to Buy a Lab-Grown Diamond in 2021

 Although the GIA has been grading lab-grown diamonds since 2007, their reports have changed in the past few years.
 GIA reports for lab-grown diamonds used to have ranges for clarity and color.
 For example, VS Clarity Range instead of VS1 and Near Colorless instead of E.

-Now, GIA reports for lab-grown diamonds are the same as reports for natural diamonds.
+Now, GIA grading reports for lab-grown diamonds are the same as reports for natural diamonds.
 This change makes it much easier for consumers to compare the properties of natural and lab-grown diamonds.

 Buying Lab-Grown Diamonds Online